Calvary Chapel Association: History

 The converts included musicians who began writing music for praise and worship.
 This became the genesis for Jesus music and Christian rock concerts.
 Maranatha!
 Music eventually formed to publish and promote the music.
 The services led by Frisbee usually resembled rock concerts more than any worship services of the time.

 Frisbee featured in national television-news reports and magazines with images of him baptizing hundreds at a time in the Pacific Ocean.
 The network of House of Miracles communes/crash pads/coffee houses began doing outreach concerts with Smith or Frisbee preaching, Frisbee calling forth the Holy Spirit and the newly forming bands playing the music.
 By the early 1970s Calvary Chapel was home to ten or more musical groups that were representative of the Jesus people movement.

 In 1982 John Wimber, a Calvary Chapel pastor, and the Calvary Chapel leadership mutually agreed to part ways.
 Tension had been mounting over Wimber's emphasis on spiritual manifestations, leading Wimber to withdraw from Calvary Chapel and to affiliate with a network of churches that would become the Association of Vineyard Churches.

 In 2012, Pastor Chuck Smith founded the Calvary Chapel Association (CCA) to unite all of the movement's churches around the world.

 On October 3, 2013, Pastor Smith died after a long battle with lung cancer.
-Smith remained as the senior pastor at Calvary Chapel Costa Mesa during his battle with cancer, to include preaching at three services the Sunday before his death.
+Smith remained as the senior pastor at Calvary Chapel Costa Mesa during his battle with cancer; this included preaching at three services on the Sunday before his death.

 Statistics

-According to a census of the denomination, in 2022, it had 1,800 churches.
+According to a 2022 census of the association, it had 1,800 churches.